Wasgyst/WasgyOS/README.md

 Optionally :
 #
 A network card
+# Warnings before downloading
+Please contact ISP if there is any issues (For example if the download fails and returns "Connection was reset") OR check your router, ethernet and the device itself
 # How To Install
 Insert the first floppy disc into the primary floppy disc (or A:)
 Start the computer
+(It Will Continue More)